Discover more from North Carolina Rabbit Hole

 I wondered what was responsible for their success.
 After all, a good idea and a patent doesn’t guarantee that a thing that will sell.
 They did get some good press a few years ago, but I don’t ever see ads for Shibumi Shades.
 However, a look at the Google Search trends for “Shibumi Shade” explains a lot:

-The searches peaked the week after the July 4th weekend last year, and a lot of the searches come from coastal North Carolina.
+The searches peaked the week after the July 4th weekend in 2020, and a lot of the searches come from coastal North Carolina.
 My interpretation: Everybody saw them on the beaches down here, asked “what you got there?” and then immediately Googled them when they got back to the house.
 It also helps that Shibumi Shades come in exactly one style: teal and blue.
 The founders have said that they only offer one option because it makes their manufacturing process easier, but its also means there’s no mistaking what it is.

 There’s also no mistaking the price: $250 (A price that provides more TikTok fodder!)
 Seems steep, but then again, when you’ve got a patent, a good design, great word of mouth, and bottomless demand, you can charge whatever you want.